-Our inability to successfully identify, manage and execute acquisitions, joint ventures, divestitures, and other significant transactions could harm our financial results, business, and prospects.
+Our inability to successfully manage joint ventures, divestitures, and other significant transactions could harm our financial results, business, and prospects.

-As part of our business strategy, we may acquire companies or businesses, divest businesses or assets, enter into strategic alliances and joint ventures, and make investments to realize anticipated benefits, which actions involve a number of inherent risks and uncertainties.
-We evaluate acquisition opportunities that have the potential to support and strengthen our business.
+As part of our business strategy, we may divest businesses or assets, enter into strategic alliances and joint ventures, and make investments to realize anticipated benefits, which actions involve a number of inherent risks and uncertainties.
 We can give no assurances that the opportunities will be consummated or that financing will be available.
-In addition, acquisitions involve inherent risks that the acquired business will not perform in accordance with our expectations.
-We may not be able to achieve the synergies and other benefits we expect from the integration as successfully or rapidly as projected, if at all.
-Our failure to integrate newly-acquired operations could prevent us from realizing our expected rate of return on an acquired business and could have a material or adverse effect on our results of operations and financial condition.
+We may not be able to achieve the synergies and other benefits we expect from strategic transactions as successfully or rapidly as projected, if at all.